DisciplesofLove/POI/ARCHITECTURE.md

-# PermaNet Architecture
+# JoyNet Architecture

 ## Overview

-PermaNet is a decentralized platform that combines AI model marketplace, domain management, and RPC services with community governance features.
+JoyNet is a decentralized platform that combines AI model marketplace, domain management, and RPC services with community governance features.
 The architecture is designed to be fully decentralized, scalable, and secure, with a focus on user data ownership, privacy protection, and fair monetization.
+This document provides a comprehensive overview of the system architecture and its components.

 ## Core Components